 Bringing on new tech for RIA compliance can be a major undertaking on top of handling the constantly-updated compliance regulations a firm must navigate.
 Usually any new tech is software of some kind to help make compliance easier to handle.
 But once you have new tech selected from a vendor, there’s another huge task.
-The software has to be implemented with and understood by your staff.
+The software has to be implemented with and understood by your staff as you train new technology.

 At the beginning stage, as a chief compliance officer, you have spent time learning the ins and outs of your new software, and are ready to get your team on board.
 You’ve set up training sessions for advisors and others in the organization.
 You’ve given demonstrations and offered knowledge base articles.
 But when you’re introducing new processes, or software, with compliance training, the challenge increases – especially when you have to get an entire team ready to use new software.